smart-on-fhir/health-cards-tests/demo/README.md

  - one listening on port 8081 offering a demo API, as documented in [RESTAPI.md](RESTAPI.md)
  - one listening on port 8443 offering a finer-grained API for testing, as used by [issuer](https://localhost:8443/IssuerPortal.html) or [developer](https://localhost:8443/DevPortal.html) portals

+The default config creates a self-signed TLS certificate for localhost (needed for the in-browser QR scanning to work), that will not be trusted by the browser.
+Chrome and Edge, for example, rightfully complain that "Your connection isn't private"); to access the portal pages, you need to click "Advanced" and then "Continue to localhost (unsafe)".
+The config can be updated with new endoints and certificate to avoid these warnings.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a